ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Representation Landscape of PC-Training at the Feature Level

-We have discussed the representation landscape of PC-Training in the main text at the \emph{logit} space and provide some more data points above.
+We have discussed the representation landscape of PC-Training in~\cref{sec:probe:landscape} at the \emph{logit} space and provide some more data points above.
 The analysis can be done in the \emph{feature} space as well.
-The main challenge is that features from two arbitrary models are not directly comparable and we address this \emph{feature interoperability} issue by BCT~\cite{shen2020bct}.
-We first introduce the BCT method and then derive that formulation to attain the feature "penultimate layer feature" of an ensemble.
-Based on these we can analyze two-dimensional examples and the higher dimension validation experiments.
+The main challenge is that features from two arbitrary models are not directly comparable and we address this \emph{feature interoperability} issue by Backward-Compatible Training~\cite{shen2020bct}.
+We first introduce the BCT method and then derive that formulation to attain the feature at the \emph{penultimate layer} of an ensemble.
+Based on these we can analyze two-dimensional examples and the higher-dimension validation experiments.